-This is probably another sport, like cycling that you wouldn’t expect to get foot blisters but they happen too and usually at the back of the heel which is boot related.
-When riding a horse, a person’s weight is put on their heel area which means the back of the foot is moving but the boot which is usually very stiff, stays still and with any movement like this, friction/pressure/is created and the consequence is blisters.
+This is probably another sport, like cycling that you wouldn’t expect to get foot blisters but they happen too and usually at the back of the heel.
+Which is boot related.
+When riding a horse, a person’s weight is put on their heel area which means the back of the foot is moving but the boot, which is usually very stiff, stays still and with any movement like this, friction and pressure is created and blisters are created.

-Wicking socks will help to create a moisture free area of the foot, which will keep the feet warm in the winter and cool in the summer.
+Darntough socks will help to create a moisture free area of the foot, which will keep the feet warm in the winter and cool in the summer and prevent blisters forming

 Armaskin liner socks would also work well under moisture wicking socks as these reduce friction on all aspects of the foot apart from in-between the toes and then we would recommend using the Alpaca wool (Link to the vid)weaved in-between the toes and then place the Armaskin socks on

-Achilles gel sleeves that are used for skiing and ice-skating will work really well in this situation too, also Epitact gel oval patches for the skin can be re-used a few times helping to prevent blisters especially for competition events these will need securing to the skin with hyperfix tape.
+That are used for skiing and ice-skating will work really well in this situation too, also epitact gel oval patches for the skin can be re-used a few times helping to prevent blisters especially for competition events these will need securing to the skin with hyperfix tape.

 Skin Taping with hypafix or KT pro tape

 as a blister prevention measure will work well in this situation alongside an application of 2toms blister shield powder on top of the taping.